RedHatNordicsSA/ansible-roadshow/labs/lab-1/README.md

   python version = 2.7.5 (default, May 31 2018, 09:41:32) [GCC 4.8.5 20150623 (Red Hat 4.8.5-28)]
 ```

-As you can see Ansible uses Python.
-If you inspect the config file (/etc/ansible/ansible.cfg) file by running:
+ :boom: As you can see Ansible uses Python.
+Inspect the config file (/etc/ansible/ansible.cfg) file by running:
 ```
 more /etc/ansible/ansible.cfg
 ```